dirleiro/phone-use-mental-health-capstone/README.md

 Hosted on Kaggle, the dataset is credible for educational purposes, but its synthetic nature and lack of real-world collection details limit authenticity.
 Biases include subjective self-reported emotions, a narrow 21-35 age range (excluding older/younger users), and uneven platform representation (e.g., Instagram’s prominence), which may skew emotional trends.
 # Stage 3: Process
 I used Excel for cleaning due to its accessibility, familiarity, and efficiency for 1,000 rows, though larger datasets might require R or SQL.
-Steps:

 **Steps**